What is a buildpack group?

 For example, if a builder has buildpack groups A, B and C. The lifecycle will run detection against A. If all of the non-optional buildpacks in that group pass detection, then it will select A. In that case, B and C will not be processed.
 If A has any failing non-optional buildpacks, then the lifecycle will move on to process buildpack group B. If B has any failing non-optional buildpacks, then the lifecycle will move on to process buildpack group C. If C fails, then the entire detection process will fail.

-If a buildpack group contains meta-buildpacks, which in turn may contain more buildpack groups those are expanded using the order resolution rules such that each buildpack group in the meta-buildpack is tried with the other buildpacks in the containing buildpack group.
+If a buildpack group contains composite buildpacks, which in turn may contain more buildpack groups those are expanded using the order resolution rules such that each buildpack group in the composite buildpack is tried with the other buildpacks in the containing buildpack group.

 For example: